Supervised Semantic Similarity-based Conflict Detection Algorithm: S3CDA: Literature Review

-Previous studies suggest the use of NLP-based techniques to solve various software requirement related problems such as requirement classification \cite{merugu2021automated,zhao2021natural}, ambiguity detection \cite{ezzini2021using}, bug report classification \cite{zhou2016combining}, duplicate bug report prediction \cite{aggarwal2017detecting}, conflict identification \cite{guo2021automatically}, and mapping of natural language-based requirements into formal structures \cite{diamantopoulos2017software}.
-Conflict detection is one of the most difficult problems in requirement engineering \cite{aldekhail2016software}.
+Conflict detection is one of the most difficult problems in requirement engineering \citep{aldekhail2016software}.
 Inability in identifying the conflicts in software requirements might lead to uncertainties and cost overrun in software development.
-Several papers discussed conflict identification in various domains, however, an autonomous, reliable and generalizable approach for detecting conflicting requirements is yet to be achieved.
-Below, we review the relevant literature for automated conflict detection over SRS documents.
+Several papers discussed conflict detection in various domains, however, an autonomous, reliable and generalizable approach for detecting conflicting requirements is yet to be achieved.
+Below, we review the conflict detection strategies for functional and non-functional requirements.